Frank Rost: Hamburger SV

 In January 2007 Rost moved to then struggling Hamburger SV where he immediately became first-choice keeper and helped the team move from last to seventh place.

 On 30 July 2009, Rost made his 100th international club appearance in a third round Europa League qualifier.
 Hamburg beat Danish side Randers FC 4–0.
 Rost is the German record holder for combined UEFA Cup and UEFA Europa League appearances and the player with the second-most appearances overall behind Giuseppe Bergomi having played 90 matches.

 Ahead of the 2010–11 season, Rost competed with the newly signed Jaroslav Drobný for the spot as number one goalkeeper.
 His teammates gave him the nickname "Frost".
 He left Hamburger SV at the end of the season, hoping to move abroad or to become a coach.

 During his time in the Bundesliga Rost appeared in 426 league matches.

 New York Red Bulls and retirement

 On 13 July 2011, German daily tabloid Bild reported that Rost would be joining New York Red Bulls in Major League Soccer.
 Red Bulls confirmed the signing that day.
 In the 2011 season with New York, Rost appeared in 11 regular season matches and posted five clean sheets.
 The club announced in January 2012 that it had been unable to agree terms with Rost and that he would not return for the 2012 season.

 Rost announced his retirement on 19 February 2012.

 International career

 Rost was part of the East Germany national team at the 1989 FIFA U-16 World Championship, appearing in four matches.
-Rost earned a total of four caps with the German national team, making his debut against the United States in 2002.
+Rost earned a total of four caps with the Germany national team, making his debut against the United States in 2002.